Please refer to "Regulations Regarding International Students Undertaking Studies in Taiwan" released by the Ministry of Education (MOE):

 Admission application form

 The study plan can be written in English or Chinese.
-Basic content shall include motivation of application, education/ research Background, and prospective study at NCTU.
+Basic content shall include motivation of application, education/ research Background, and prospective study at NYCU.

 Official degree certificate*

-Full official transcripts (including description of grading, GPA and class ranking)*
+Full official transcripts (including grade descriptions, GPAs, and class rankings)*

 (1) Required degree certificate and transcript